Story at a glance:

 To arrive at a definition of sustainable furniture, it’s useful to begin with the central notion of sustainability itself.

-“Sustainability is often described as ‘the ultimate team sport’ in the corporate world because we have to work cross-functionally with all departments—from accounting and finance to engineering, procurement, and operations and eventually to product development, marketing, and communications,” says Josh Belczyk, sustainability officer for Keilhauer, in an earlier gb&d interview.
+“Sustainability is often described as ‘the ultimate team sport’ in the corporate world because we have to work cross-functionally with all departments—from accounting and finance to engineering, procurement, and operations and eventually to product development, marketing, and communications,” Josh Belczyk, sustainability officer for Keilhauer, told gb&d in a previous interview.

 As Belczyk implies, all of a company’s departments are united in placing sustainability at their center.
 When considering a furniture company, here are a few specific ways they can ensure their products are sustainable.